cjchng/moil_sdk/README.md

+#TESTING & COMMENT
+Meaasges  Asso found @ISSUE NOTE as 23Mar2020
+Testing program __*main.cpp*__ was not found
+We have to enhance this document for the future target customer

 # MOIL SDK

 MOIL SDK is collection of functions support c++ developments for fisheye image applications, tested both on ubuntu 18.04 and Raspberry Pi( Raspbian Buster ), gcc/g++ and OpenCV are required in the development.